I moderated a student-organized panel discussion several weeks ago about making the best, or maybe just making sense, of a bad situation.

 - and others (our students came up with some fantastic questions which I am eager to hear our panelists explore).

-With your permission, I’m going to use my prerogative as moderator to highlight one particular theme, which centers questions of injustice and inequality at the very heart of our understanding of this momentous historical crossroads, our sense of its character, of how we got here, and where that all leads.
+With your permission, I’m going to use my prerogative as moderator to highlight one particular theme, which centers questions of injustice and inequality at the heart of our understanding of this momentous historic crossroads, our sense of its character, of how we got here, and where that all leads.

 An anecdote.
-I will never forget the day right after the 2016 election, walking in daze through the Berkeley campus, where I was a grad student at the time.
-I found myself in this impromptu rally that spontaneously formed and grew into this big crowd on Sproul Plaza in the middle of campus full of demoralized, freaked out people.
-I remember some faculty members setting up what looked like a karaoke machine attached to a portable amp, taking turns holding up the amp, and taking turns giving voice to the anguish and solidarity many were feeling gazing into an uncertain future.
+I will never forget the day right after the 2016 election, walking in a daze through the Berkeley campus, where I was a grad student at the time.
+I found myself in this impromptu rally that had spontaneously formed, growing into this big crowd on Sproul Plaza in the middle of campus full of demoralized freaked-out people.
+I remember some faculty members setting up what looked like a karaoke machine, attached to a portable amp, taking turns holding up the amp, and taking turns giving voice to the anguish and solidarity many were feeling in that moment gazing into an uncertain future.

-One Jewish-German historian who took the mic about half way through to read us this poem.
+I remember a Jewish-German historian who took the mic to read us a poem.
 Many of you will know it.
-It was the one by Martin Niemoller, remarking on the disastrous complicities of those swept up in the early 20th century’s ascendant fascisms, culminating in wars and genocides and devastation—a haunting admonishment to those who could have but for whatever reasons didn’t do something when they had the chance.
+It was by Martin Niemoller, remarking on the disastrous complicities of those swept up in the early 20th century’s ascendant fascisms, culminating in wars and genocides and devastation: a haunting admonishment to those who could have but for whatever reasons didn’t do something when they had the chance.

-While her immediate point was clear—of the urgency of solidarity, of mutual aid, of protecting the most vulnerable against what was about to happen, I sensed in that moment, in her decision to share this poem, that she was also giving voice to the peculiar yet analogous violence promised by climate change.
+While her immediate point was clear — of the urgency of solidarity, of mutual aid, of protecting the most vulnerable against what was about to happen — I sensed in that moment, in her decision to share this poem, that she was also giving voice to the analogous forms of violence being promised by climate change.

 Standing in that crowd, I involuntarily began to fill in other verses in my head:

-This is what Naomi Klein stressed in a recent speech emphasizing the urgency of anti-colonial thinkers in apprehending the climate crisis.
-Drawing on these thinkers, she stresses how certain places, and certain people, come to be “othered”— raced, classed, gendered, and so on—brutally designated as disposable, as worth sacrificing, because stopping climate change at 2 degrees Celsius is regarded as “too expensive” for those most insulated from its consequences and those who are, simultaneously, the most responsible for shoving all those emissions into the atmosphere in the first place.
+This is what Naomi Klein stressed in a recent speech (commemorating the work of Edward Said) where she emphasized the urgency of anti-colonial, anti-imperialist thinkers in apprehending the climate crisis.
+Drawing on these thinkers, she stresses how certain places, and certain people, come to be “othered” — whether by race or class, gender or geography — designated, in other words, as disposable: as worth sacrificing.
+Because stopping climate change at 2 degrees Celsius — a point beyond which those “other people,” those “other places,” sink forever beneath the waves, succumb to endless storms, or cook in unsurvivable heat — is simply “too expensive” for those most insulated from such consequences and those who are, simultaneously, the most responsible for shoving all those greenhouse emissions into the atmosphere in the first place.
+“Let them drown,” Klein paraphrases.

-I invite you to ponder this crucial dimension of climate change.
-It forces us to reckon with these very real, very acute forms of violence, with how we are all implicated in different ways in these violences, and with the disturbing realization—especially for those just starting to face it—of our own forms of complicity and consent in this decisive moment to a system which has these predictable consequences and really, desperately, must be made to turn out otherwise.
+I invite you to ponder these brutal exclusions and how intrinsic they are to the climate crisis.
+They force us to reckon with these very real, very acute forms of violence, with how we are all implicated in different ways in these violences, and with the disturbing realization — especially for those of us just starting to face it — of our own forms of complicity and consent in this decisive moment to a system which has these predictable consequences and really, desperately, must be made to turn out otherwise.

-And, while this othering has always had the genocidal implications that it does, the scope of that sacrificial “Other” now finally threatens to widen and to engulf everyone and everything—to expand and encompass even those who have regarded themselves safe and protected from it (for now).
-This logic — the “sacrifice zone mentality” as Klein puts it — not only expresses the worst dehumanizing rationalities that have been so central to colonialism, to white supremacy, to empire, to so many forms of domination and oppression and violence, it now also virtually guarantees the collective ruin of all.
+While this othering has always had the genocidal implications that it does, the scope of that sacrificial “other” now finally threatens to widen and to engulf everyone and everything — to expand and encompass even those who have regarded themselves safe and protected from it (for now, perhaps).
+This logic — the “sacrifice zone mentality” as Klein puts it — not only expresses the worst dehumanizing rationalities that have been so central to colonialism, to white supremacy, to empire, to so many forms of domination and oppression and violence: it now also virtually guarantees the collective ruin of all.

 You can imagine that final verse:

-Then [it] came for me—and then there was no one left to speak for me.
+Then [our overheating planet] came for me — and then there was no one left to speak for me.

 But!
 While it’s very late in the game, this observation only heightens the urgency of finally overcoming precisely this complacency, of finally facing what needs to be faced, and finally figuring out how to make a break for it together before the moment passes.